 Note: This graph for company profit is nominal profit not adjusted for inflation.

 Another sign of possible technological unemployment is that since 2000, there has been a sharp rise in company profitability.
 Suggesting that the gains of recent productivity improvements are leading to more profit and not feeding through into higher real wages and employment.
 IT firms especially are sitting on large cash reserves, unable or unwilling to spend or invest.

 This shows a fall in labour market share since the late 1970s.
 It is a trend replicated in many other western economies.
 If we tracked median wages (which ignore top 1% of pay earners) the decline would be even greater.

 Other reasons for falling labour share of income

 Economists will also be wary of any “This time is different argument” – See booms and bust

 It is easy to blame everything on automation and improved technology, but many factors are at work behind recent trends.

 - Demographic factors.
-As baby boomers retire, this will have effect of reducing labour force – limiting employment growth
+As baby boomers retire, this will have the effect of reducing the labour force – limiting employment growth

 - The decline of trade unions.
 Unions have declined in western world they have lower membership and less influence on wage bargaining